slape/ansiberry/README.md

 ### Kicking off the script

-Once your pi is plugged into the network, move into directory of the thing you want to provision and run the `kick-off.sh` script.
+Once your pi is plugged into the network and you have edited the `provisioners/main.yml` to include the service you want, from the main `ansiberry` directory, run the `bootstrap.sh` script.

-You can use one of these scripts to setup the following servers:
+You can use one of these server roles to setup the following servers:
 - Docker
 - Cups
 - Snort
 - ELK Stack
 - DVWA

-TODO: potentially useful servers to setup in the future
+TODO: potentially useful server roles to setup in the future
 - [UNIFI](https://pimylifeup.com/rasberry-pi-unifi/)
 - [JENKINS](https://pimylifeup.com/jenkins-raspberry-pi/)
 - [Pi-hole](https://pimylifeup.com/raspberry-pi-pi-hole/)